natac13/HowToExplainers/MongoDB/indexes.md

 - Indexes reduce the number of documents MongoDB needs to examine to satisfy a query.
 - Indexes can decrease write, update, and delete performance.

+**Rule of Thumb**:
+An index for every query and a query for every index.

 ## Important

 When building/creating indexes, think **Equality, Sort, Range**.
 Therefore any query that has the above steps the index field are best place in the bolded order.